geniusshiun/minecraft-nbt-editor/README.md

 # Minecraft NBT Editor (Python)

-A Python-based Minecraft NBT editor supporting both Java and Bedrock editions.
+A Python-based Minecraft NBT editor supporting Bedrock editions.
 This project is a complete rewrite of the original VSCode plugin, designed to work on Linux and other platforms.

 ## Features